share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 These Over Hard Eggs are the most delicious fried eggs with crispy egg whites and firm, jammy egg yolk.
+It’s the best to top your mashed avocado toast in the morning.

-Over Hard Eggs on a black plate.
+Over Hard Eggs served on a black plate with avocado slices.

 I am a huge fan of fried eggs, and there are many ways to serve them, from sunny-side-up eggs to medium and over-hard eggs, I love them all.
+Over-hard eggs are probably not the best-looking recipe ever, but they taste amazing.

-Since then, it has become one of my favorite way to serve eggs, so let me show you how to cook your fried for the best egg yolk texture.
+I discovered over-hard eggs when pregnant, as I wasn’t allowed to eat fried eggs with a runny yolk.
+Since then, it has become one of my favorite ways to serve eggs, so let me show you how to cook your fried for the best egg yolk texture.

-It’s a tasty way to eat fry eggs and a safer way to serve eggs for pregnant women, elderly people, or young children who are at a stronger risk of contracting salmonella present in uncooked food.
+Over-hard eggs are fried eggs cooked until the yolk is completely set and firm.
+It’s a tasty way to eat fried eggs and a safer way to serve eggs for pregnant women, elderly people, or young children who are at a greater risk of contracting salmonella present in uncooked food.
+They are perfect for a quick breakfast or to put into a healthy breakfast sandwich.

 Why You’ll Love This Recipe